12717 Lake Shore Boulevard

 Central National Bank acquired the home on December 31, 1956.

 Donald and Francis Cameron acquired the home on February 23, 1960, from Central National Bank.
 The house was large enough to accommodate Cameron’s family of twelve.

-From 1969 to 1971, the family opened a 20-foot by a 60-foot swimming pool to the Village, following the closing of the Lake Shore Country Club.
-When the village council started talking about building its pool, this made Ann Cameron angry.
-She thought it would be a waste of her taxes.
-She did agree to have the Village Recreation Board pay for lifeguards, chemicals, and paint.
-The village used the pool from 1969 to 1971.
+Following the closing of the Lake Shore Country Club, the village council started talking about building a pool, which made Ann Cameron angry because she thought it would be a waste of her taxes.
+The Camerons opened their swimming pool for all villagers to use.
+Mrs. Cameron did agree to have the Village Recreation Board pay for the lifeguards, chemicals, and paint.
+The village used the Cameron pool from 1969 to 1971.

 Designers’ Hope House featured the home in 1981, a biennial project of the Cuyahoga Unit of the American Cancer Society and the Ohio North Chapter of the American Society of Interior Designers.

 Stephen and Stephanie Malbassa acquired the home on December 7, 1984.